buseca/patternbolt/README.md

 PatternBolt
 ===========

-Patternbolt is a fine selection of SVG pattern background, packed in a single CSS or SCSS file.
+Patternbolt is a fine selection of SVG pattern background, packed in a single or SCSS (or CSS ) file.<br>
 Just put it in your project and add the right class to your elements.
-You can change pattern color changing the color variables and the pattern size changing the background-size.
+You can easily change pattern color and the pattern size changing the background css property, check the <a href="http://buseca.github.io/patternbolt/">demo page</a> to see how to do it.
-The pattern is added in a different level, so you can manipulate your DOM element as you want, adding a background picture, a gradient, or both.
+The pattern is added in a "after" element and your original element still be inalterate and ready for manipulations.
-As they are vectors they never pixelate, not even on retina screens ;) The pattern selection still be under development and will be updated constantly.
+As they are vectors they never pixelate, not even on retina screens ;) The pattern selection still be under development, to see the showcase, visit the <a href="http://buseca.github.io/patternbolt/">demo page</a>.